MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-whats-new.md

 Additionally, this release adds a simplified setup program for an  Server installation on Windows.
 This setup is in addition to SQL Server Setup, which continues to be a viable option for installation.

 Features in the 9.0.1 release are currently only available through simplified setup.
-In contrast, SQL Server 2016 Setup installs the 8.0.3 version of R Server for Windows, and SQL Server vNext installs the 9.0.0 version.
+In contrast, SQL Server 2016 Setup installs the 8.0.3 version of R Server for Windows, and SQL Server 2017 installs the 9.0.0 version.
 The 9.0.0 version offers the new MicrosoftML and olapR packages, but not operationalization.
 For a description of the features in 9.0.0, see [What's new in SQL Server R Services](https://msdn.microsoft.com/library/mt604847.aspx).

 For installation and upgrade instructions, see [Install R Server for Windows](rserver-install-windows.md).